geok13/Arduinowith2tempsensors/README.md

 #define D5_pin  5
 #define D6_pin  6
 #define D7_pin  7
 worked with my I2C LCD but may not work with others.
 In that case you have to search the Internet for appropriate values.
-My first attempt was also unfortunate and my LCD (with the following values) didn't work
+My first attempt was also unfortunate and my LCD (with the following values) didn't work.
 #define BACKLIGHT_PIN  7
 #define En_pin  4
 #define Rw_pin  5